soumendrak/website-v2/content/blog/2024/04/comparing-devops-dataops-aiops-mlops-and-llmops-key-differences/index.md

 - Model training pipeline automation for streamlining the creation and training of ML models.
 - Model versioning tracks changes made to models and facilitates rollbacks if necessary.
 - Model deployment and orchestration for deploying models to production environments.
+See [Production Readiness Checklist](@/blog/2024/08/production-readiness-checklist/index.md).
 - Model monitoring and drift detection ensure models continue performing well over time.

 ### Limitations